Computers & Communication

 Alas, already in TNG sensors were often used as a plot device.
 Sometimes something specific could be detected although it was many light years away, and sometimes the ship ran into an anomaly that seemed to appear out of nothing.
 The climax of implausibility, however, is reached with VOY: "Workforce", where we see the most remarkable sensor enhancement ever.
 The biosensors can scan 83 star systems for specific lifesigns and finally locate them on a planet that is three days away at maximum warp - 25ly at Warp 9.9!
 This is far beyond credibility.
 It is even more annoying considering that the same episode explicitly mentions it to be a problem to transmit signals over 8ly, which the authors justify with technobabble about a "triaxilating frequency on a covariant subspace band".
 So the transmission of a well-defined amplified signal to a known location is a problem, while an omnidirectional search for faint lifesigns isn't?
 I think we have to disregard the whole scanner search in the episode to keep most of the rest of sensors in Star Trek credible.

 It was more like a symbolic act that Worf discarded the communicator, as he wasn't acting like a Starfleet officer.
-But on several other occasions, crew members very easily eluded the detection system by simply leaving their communicator behind like the possessed crew members in TNG: "Power Play", Dr. Bashir under the influence of Vantika in DS9: "The Passenger", Sisko and O'Brien in DS9: "Dramatis Personae" or Jonas in VOY: "Investigations".
+But on several other occasions, crew members very easily eluded the detection system by simply leaving their communicator behind like the possessed crew members in TNG: "Power Play", Dr. Bashir under the influence of Vantika in DS9: "The Passenger", Sisko and O'Brien in DS9: "Dramatis Personae", Jonas in VOY: "Investigations" or Naomi in VOY: "Once Upon a Time".
 Or they gave it to someone else or posed as a different crew member like the Doc did in VOY: "Renaissance Man".
 Also, in DS9: "Dax" Jadzia was kidnapped, leaving her comm bade behind.
 Still, the computer located her on the station on Sisko's request.
 If the communicator detection system is so easy to deceive, one should assume that the internal biosensors have to be used in addition for a safe identification.
 But it wouldn't be so easy to tamper with them, and in the particular cases there was apparently no tampering.

 On a further note, it appears that there is no permanent surveillance of the crew's presence.
 Aside from the above examples of crew members who deliberately discarded their communicators or eluded it, we learn in TNG: "Schisms" that the absence of crew members is revealed only on request.
 Even Data's absence of 90 minutes while he was on duty did not ring any form of alert.